MohamadElgendy23/flix-for-all/README.md

 >Databases: MongoDB

->Helpful Tools: Chrome DevTools, Postman, Insomnia (when needed)
+>Helpful Tools: Chrome DevTools, Postman, Insomnia (personal interest)

 Flixforall: An all-in-one movie application for your enjoyement needs!
 Visually appealing application featuring fully responsive pages (accessed by <- and -> arrows) where users can search any movie they want to watch and the corresponding movie(s) will be displayed in a grid manner (column X row) based on if the searched movie is contained in the title regardless if perfect match.